 Increasing Advances in Non-Invasive Methods Contributes to Market Growth

-Increasing advances in non-invasive procedures and the rising prevalence of infectious diseases worldwide augmented the need for diagnostic tools for laboratory analysis.
-For instance, according to the Department of Biotechnology (DBT), infectious disease is the top ten cause of death in among the population, and is estimated by WHO report that around 704 million individuals are associated with different pathogens including 309 million children less than 5 years of age.
-Consequently, with rising awareness about early medical intervention and regular diagnostic testing limited access to traditional on-site blood sample collection laboratories, healthcare and research facilities and the absence of reliable transportation in remote areas led to advances in the healthcare field in adopting more remote healthcare options.
-Many market players are introducing novel and innovative methods in self-diagnostic testing tools and propelling the growth of the market.
+Increasing advances in non-invasive procedures and the rising prevalence of infectious diseases worldwide have augmented the need for diagnostic tools for laboratory analysis.
+For instance, according to the Department of Biotechnology (DBT), infectious diseases are among the top ten causes of death in the population, and it is estimated by a WHO report that around 704 million individuals are associated with different pathogens, including 309 million children less than 5 years of age.
+Consequently, with rising awareness about early medical intervention and regular diagnostic testing, limited access to traditional on-site blood sample collection laboratories, healthcare and research facilities, and the absence of reliable transportation in remote areas have led to advances in the healthcare field in adopting more remote healthcare options.
+Many market players are introducing novel and innovative methods in self-diagnostic testing tools and propelling the specimen collection cards market growth.

 Technological Advancement in Specimen Collection Fuels the Growth of Market